 I advanced rapidly but soon left to work in investment management at Fidelity Investments.
 I never returned to the insurance industry, but the actuarial perspective on risk is something I have retained.

-But I was also becoming a finance professional, immersed in the financial perspective of risk offered by people like Markowitz, Fama and Merton.
+I was still an actuary, but I was also becoming a finance professional, immersed in the perspective of risk offered by Markowitz, Fama and Merton.

 The fact that I have worked with risk in many contexts is one of my strengths.

 My next job was with BankBoston, now part of Bank of America.
 They were building the largest trading floor in Boston, and they had a team of programmers implementing a custom risk management system.
 My job was designing analytics for that system—both value-at-risk and potential credit exposure.

 Financial risk management was in its infancy.
 There were no books on this stuff, and few papers.
 This was before J.P.
 Morgan released their RiskMetrics approach to value-at-risk.
 Even the name “value-at-risk” wasn’t widely used.
 BankBoston inexplicably called it “income-at-risk”.

 So value-at-risk (by whatever name) wasn’t invented at one bank.
 There was cross-pollination of the idea between banks.
 But each bank that implemented an early value-at-risk system went through its own process of invention.
 I am proud to have been a part of that.

 I don’t know how I became known in the industry.
 One day, when Risk Magazine called and invited me to speak at a conference, I knew I had.